 My Own Private Idaho (1991, Gus Van Sant)

 Keanu clutching a passed-out River Phoenix by the stag statue.
 The Shakespearean standoff underneath the St. Johns Bridge.
 The climactic snub at Jake’s.
-This certified staple of New Queer Cinema (which, for the uninitiated, blends a loose adaptation of Henry IV with stories from real-life Portland hustlers) has all the Rose City landmarks and sublimated desire a lonely queer could hope for on V-Day.
+This certified staple of New Queer Cinema (which, for the uninitiated, blends a loose adaptation of Henry IV with stories from real-life Portland hustlers) has all the Rose City landmarks and sublimated desire a lonely LGBT could hope for on V-Day.